 A whipsaw pattern involves price moving chaotically above and below a certain key support and resistance level.
 Whipsaw patterns are also referred to as false breakouts.
 We have developed our Japanese Doji trading strategy around this price feature.

-What we did is to use to our own advantage the whipsaw pattern in combination with the Doji candle and trend analysis.
+We used the whipsaw pattern in combination with the Doji candle and trend analysis to our advantage.
 The whole Japanese candlestick strategy is based on our preferred time frame, the daily chart.

 The only technical tool we would need for the Doji trading strategy is a 14-period simple moving average plotted on the daily time frame.